| |

 Planning a Shorter Itinerary (3-5 Days)

-If you have fewer than 7 days in Tuscany, our recommendation would be to focus your time on specific regions within Tuscany (see the geography overview above for how we’d break it up) rather than trying to see it all.
+If you have fewer than seven days, our recommendation would be to focus your time on specific regions within Tuscany (see the geography overview above for how we’d break it up) rather than trying to see it all.

 We actually have a 3 day Florence itinerary for you to basically steal, which includes a day trip on the third day out into broader Tuscany.